 Pin it for later!

-If you are looking for a unique dive experience and are willing to go a bit off the beaten track you need to visit this hidden gem.
-It is no surprise marine biologists, oceanographers and film makers seem to come and go.
-The story is incredible and the diving is mind blowing.
+Do you want a truly unique dive experience off the beaten track?
+Make sure to visit the hidden gem Cabo Pulmo.
+It is no surprise marine biologists, oceanographers and film makers like to come here.
+The story of this fisherman's village is incredible and the diving is mind blowing.

 Hidden gem might be just the perfect description for this area.
 It is pretty remote, about 40 minutes from the highway and 20 minutes off road with no ATMs, supermarkets or big facilities.
 There is basically no urban light at night, the perfect setting for star gazing - if you are not too tired from these incredible dives of course.
 And, on top of that, you can dive right in a great success of marine conservation.

 The story of Cabo Pulmo is the flagship of Mexico's marine conservation efforts.

 This UNESCO World Heritage Site used to be a pearl diver and later fisherman's village.